icon-project/IIPs/IIPS/iip-draft_btp.md

 * Params
   - name: String (the name of the service)
 * Description:
-  - It de-registers the smart contract for the service.
+  - De-registers the smart contract for the service.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### addVerifier
 ```python